Best Underwater Scooters

 One of the things that we liked most about this model is that it has a price tag that runs about in the middle of the road in terms of price.
 It isn’t the least expensive out there, but it is far from being the most expensive either.
 With the YAMAHA name behind it, we think this is the best value currently out there on the market.

-If you are looking for something that is going to get the job done and allow you to explore portions of the ocean that you otherwize couldn’t reach, the RDS250 design will be the perfect addition to your next dive trip without breaking the bank.
+If you are looking for something that is going to get the job done and allow you to explore portions of the ocean that you otherwise couldn’t reach, the RDS250 design will be the perfect addition to your next dive trip without breaking the bank.

 One of the things that caught our eye about this design is the fun color options that seem to stand out from all of the other basic color choices.
 Users can select from an all red model with white accents or a white model with bright blue accents.
 It has a short and abbreviated shell that hand handles that fit right below the propellers.

 This unit weighs in at just 12 pounds, making it one of the lightest options to make our list.
 That lighter weight comes at a bit of a cost, however, and that cost is concerning speed and depth.
 The top speed on this unit is about 2 miles per hour, which some users find to be just a little too slow.
 Plus, it is only able to reach depths of slightly over 30 feet, which may not be deep enough for the type of exploration you are interested in.
-Plus, a full charge only last for up to 1 hour.

 Sure, it doesn’t travel as fast and can’t go as deep as some of the others, but you will be happy to hear that the price tag is one of the lowest prices out there on the market.
 Many of the options out there exist far out of reach in terms of price for many divers, but this model will allow you to get a little boost in the water without breaking the bank.